philosowaffle/peloton-to-garmin/README.md

     1. `pip install -r requirements.txt`
 1. Close the command prompt and return to the `peloton-to-garmin` folder
 1. Edit the `config.ini` file and set your Peloton Email and Password, Save and Close
+    1. Optionally set your Garmin Email and Password if you wish for activities to be uploaded automatically

 ## Windows Usage